Guide on Progressive Web Apps for eCommerce

 69% of mobile users say the user experience of apps is the reason they prefer apps over the website.

 51% of people say they prefer the web if they get everything in one place

 Examples of successful PWA by top brands

 Progressive Web Apps are a pretty recent innovation.
-Yet there is a long list of websites that are successfully growing after transition to the progressive web apps.
-This is a game-changer for most and therefore many top brands are willingly adopting PWA for their websites.
+Yet there is a long list of websites that are successfully growing after the transition to progressive web apps.
+This is a game-changer for most, and therefore many top brands are willingly adopting PWA for their websites.

 Twitter Lite PWA

 Twitter is a popular social media website that adopted the Progressive web in 2016.
 After the PWA switch, Twitter shows an increase of 40% in the average time spent by users.
 The progressive web app also gives Twitter a healthy and engaging user experience, and it is boosting its ad revenues by 45% ever since then.
 Today, Twitter is emerging as one of the most influential social media platforms.
 It is now especially being used in politics and the entertainment industry.